joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/02/world/europe/kyiv-strikes-civilians.html

 **Even as It Bombards Kyiv, Russia’s Wider Military Campaign Has Largely Stalled**\
-`Moscow can still inflict serious damage, but its forces are suffering higher casualties than their Ukrainian counterparts and losing ground, analysts say.`\
+`Moscow can still inflict serious damage, but its forces are suffering higher casualties than their Ukrainian counterparts, analysts say.`\
 https://www.nytimes.com/2026/07/02/world/europe/russia-ukraine-military-battlefield.html

 **Dutch and U.K. Governments Apologize for Their Roles in Forced Adoptions**\